 In the rest of the 100 year’s history the length of the combined cycle paths grew to about 110 kilometres.
 Initially the surface of the cycle paths was a loam gravel mixture, but when that ran out the society had to switch to crushed shells from the Wadden Sea.
 Not everybody was happy with that.
 Those sea shells were calcareous while the heath is acidiferous and this led to the curious phenomenon that sea holly could be seen blooming on the heath sometimes!
 Nowadays a material called greywacke is used, because the society does not want to use asphalt in the fragile nature reserves its paths run through.

 Because of the close ties with ANWB it is confusing who thought up the “mushroom-shaped” way finding signs.
 If you read ANWB history it seems they were the organisation that thought up these “mushrooms”.
 But if you look at contemporary sources and also the history of the Cycle Path Society, it becomes clear it was the society, and to be more precise, the chairman Mr P.A.
 Astro, a general practitioner, who had the initial idea for specific way finding signs for people cycling.
 However, the design was from Mr J.H.W.
 Leliman also from Baarn, who worked for ANWB.
-A committee, which included some ANWB officials, one of whom was Mr Pos, choose the final design.
+A committee, which included some ANWB officials, one of whom was Mr Pos, choose the final design in February 1919.
 On the other hand the first mushrooms were all placed on the routes of the society (and only there initially) and ANWB had their own tall way finding signs, which were also for motor traffic.
 But right from the start the “mushrooms” were adopted and further developed by ANWB and later also placed in the rest of the country.
 They can still be found all over the Netherlands now.
 That you don’t have to look up for them, but rather can look down on them, is especially useful when you are cycling.
 The “mushrooms” are at the same time not intrusive in the landscape.

 Today the society is the last remaining private society for the building and maintenance of cycle paths in the Netherlands (although the maintenance was taken over by a larger society for nature preservation in the region).
 The members are small in number and ageing, but the society is healthy enough and also has an information leaflet on the internet.
 From the budget for 2014 it becomes clear there are even plans for a new path to connect to an also new bridge!
 For this new construction and for maintenance, the budget for 2014 is a moderate € 47.000.